NeeRaj556/starter-kit-laravel-package/README.md

 -   For new features, create branches with descriptive names, such as `feature-event-name`.
 -   For fixes, use branch names like `fix-issue-description`.

 We welcome collaboration and are excited to work with you to expand this project further!
+Please collaborate on [GitHub](https://github.com/NeeRaj556/Laravel-StarterKit-RestApi) and leave a star if you find this package useful.

 ### **Future Features**